jcmcconnel/git-demo/gitDemo.md

 ### `git branch <name>`
 ### `git switch <branch name>`

-When you push from a branch it is mirrored in that branch on the remote host.
+To push the new branch, remember to set your upstream with: `--set-upstream <remote> <branch>`.
+After that you can push normally, and the new branch is mirrored on the remote host.
 It's just that easy.

-And once you are ready to integrate your changes, to the main branch, you can just:
+Once you are ready to integrate your changes, to the main branch, you can just:

 ### `git switch master`
-### `git merge <branch>`
+### `git merge <branch>` or `git rebase <branch>`
 ### `git push`

 In many projects, especially open-source, there is an extra step.
 You would be doing all this with a "fork", which is essentially a clone of the project repository on the remote host for your personal use.
-Once you have a change that you think the project should incorporate, you can open a "Pull Request".
+Once you have a change that you think the project should incorporate, you can open a "Pull Request", often abbreviated as "PR".
 If the Project Owner likes your change, they will run a `pull` against your fork to bring the changes into the official repository.

 Hooks
 -----